toggledbits/sockproxyd/README.md

     CONN host:port [options]    Opens a (TCP) connection to the remote endpoint at host:port, and enters "echo mode".
-Once in echo mode, further commands cannot be sent &mdash; the proxy is not a bidirectional conduit to the remote.
+Once in echo mode, further commands cannot be sent -- the proxy is now a bidirectional conduit to the remote.
     STAT                        Shows the status of all connections the proxy is managing.
     CAPA                        Shows the capabilities of this version of the proxy (also machine-readable) QUIT                        Disconnect the current connection from the proxy.